 The biggest advantage of bringing your clean, source-separated recycling materials to one of the three Grey Bears recycling centers is to ensure that 99% of that material will be recycled and not end up in the landfill – or worse.

 “We are excited to expand our recycling operations to the San Lorenzo Valley,” says Tim Brattan, Grey Bears Executive Director.
 “We’re very grateful to the staff and Board of the Valley Women’s Club (VWC) for helping to make it a seamless transition.”

-Three current VWC employees will be retained so the site will continue to run with the same care and environmental standards.
+Three current VWC employees have been retained so the site will continue to run with the same care and environmental standards.
 Grey Bears will also accept some items VWC is not currently accepting, including white, colored and shredded paper.

 Grey Bears Resource Recovery Manager, Tina Forest, says she appreciates the County Public Works Department’s and VWC’s help during the operational change at Ben Lomond.

 “Both of our organizations and the County appreciate that serving the recycling needs of San Lorenzo Valley customers is paramount,” Forest says.
 “Our goal is to make access to recycling easier and more efficient for customers and to expand what we can accept.”

 County residents trust Grey Bears to be the best steward of whatever they drop off at one of their centers.
 And for good reason.
 Diverting as much material as possible from all waste streams – including distributing 2.3 million pounds of food to seniors each year and composting 30 tons of food scraps – has been Grey Bears overarching goal for more than four decades.
 From refurbishing computers, electronics, clothing and housewares, to processing Styrofoam, separated colored bottles, and Repair Cafés, reusing and repurposing materials that would otherwise go to waste will continue to be a core value.